From how it’s cooked, the healthy street food options available and what to look out for.

 You can turn a completely healthy ingredient into something quite unhealthy by the way it’s cooked and what else has been added to it.
 Some things to consider are:

-- The amount of salt & sugar – The daily recommended allowance (RDA) for adults is 6g of salt (sodium), and 30g for sugar.
+- The amount of salt & sugar – The daily recommended allowance (RDA) for adults is 6g of salt (sodium), and 30g of sugar.

 So which street food is healthy?